 stained glass Conservation

-With a Master's degree in Stained Glass Conservation and Heritage Management from the University of York, Charlotte won the Award for Excellence in 2016.
-This 40-week travelling scholarship led her to gain valuable experience working within many world-leading stained glass conservation studios such as Canterbury Cathedral, Cologne Cathedral and the Conservation Department of the University of Applied Sciences, Erfurt, Germany.
+Charlotte holds a Master’s degree in Stained Glass Conservation and Heritage Management from the University of York and was awarded the Award for Excellence in 2016.
+The prize took the form of a 40-week scholarship, enabling her to work in studios across Europe and gain valuable experience in some of the world’s leading stained glass conservation studios, including Canterbury Cathedral, Cologne Cathedral and the Conservation Department of the University of Applied Sciences in Erfurt, Germany.

 Charlotte has also developed her practice in commercial studios such as Holy Well Glass and Barley Studio and collaborates regularly with Vitralls Can Pinyonaire in Girona, Spain.
 With this, Charlotte has developed a wide range of experience in the conservation of historic stained glass.
 She has led conservation projects ranging from fifteenth-century Austrian stained glass to nineteenth-century Morris Company stained glass, each era having diverse conservation issues, from glass corrosion to paint loss.